BIGGIGREP/IGREP/README.md

 # IGREP
-Version 0.1: Currently moving our code and apps for BIGG lab antibody sequencing from Appsoma
+Version 0.1: Currently moving our code and apps for BIGG lab antibody sequencing from Appsoma to our own custom made webserver